wattahay/cli-game-scripts/README.md

 Linux Python script based on the **[1984 DOS game, BEAST](https://github.com/wattahay/cli-game-scripts/wiki)**.
 (Specifically it is created in Fedora.)

-This is a rudimentary script, but it is entertaining.

 Control keys can be set to h,j,k,l to practice **Vim key muscle memory**!

 **Visual elements** are Unicode characters drawn using **[terminal escape sequences](https://github.com/wattahay/cli-game-scripts/wiki/Inline-Cursor-Movement)**.